 to provide information as we investigate.
 If an overpayment has been established, we will mail a notice of determination explaining how the overpayment occurred, the amount overpaid and how to repay the amount due.
 If you

 believe that the notice is incorrect, you have the right to appeal.

-If it is determined that a claimant received more money than they were entitled to, their case is turned over to the Benefit Payment Control (BPC) unit to collect the debt.
-You may contact the BPC unit at 785-296-3609
+If it is determined that a claimant received more money than they were entitled to, their case is turned over to the Asset Recovery unit to collect the debt.
+You may contact the Asset Recovery unit at 785-296-3609

 to make arrangements to repay an overpayment.
 You may repay it in a lump sum or by making payments.
 If you have an overpayment, we will withhold future benefits payments and apply it towards the amount due.
 In addition,

 any federal and state tax refunds you may be due will be intercepted and applied to the overpayment in each year an overpayment remains.